fuxelius/atmega_avr_uart_v2/README.md

 **``By Hans-Henrik Fuxelius, 2023-05-24``

 This UART library is loosely based on a *Technical Brief* [[TB3216](https://ww1.microchip.com/downloads/en/Appnotes/TB3216-Getting-Started-with-USART-DS90003216.pdf)] from **Microchip** that I have tried to adhere to in function and naming conventions.
 The library currently supports up to 8 cuncurrent UARTs and they can be enabled in any order and number as long as it is supported by the microcontroller.
-Each UART has its own circular buffer and code, so they work fully independent of each other.
+Each UART has its own circular buffer, so they work fully independent of each other.

 The library support both simple sending of strings to USART as text formatted with `fprintf`

 **Note 1**: In the text I have used [UART](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter) for the library implementation and [USART](https://en.wikipedia.org/wiki/Universal_synchronous_and_asynchronous_receiver-transmitter) for the actual device of the microcontroller which is capable of both.

-**Note 2**: The compilation step (separate compilation and linking) is done on a UNIX machine (**Apple Mac**) but should be easy to compile in **Microchip Studio** as well.
+**Note 2**: The compilation step (separate compilation and linking) was done on a UNIX machine (**Mac Silicon**) but should be equally easy to compile in **Microchip Studio** as well.

 ## Intended devices